-202 1/22 202 2/23 Assessment of Performance Budgeted Standard Actual Budget Standard Actual Ensuring adequate funding is available from time to time for the Takeovers Panel to undertake civil proceedings under the Takeovers Act 1993 or in relation to the Takeovers Code, which is unpredictable in both occurrence and extent.
+202 22/23 202 23/24 Assessment of Performance Budgeted Standard Actual Budget Standard Actual Ensuring adequate funding is available from time to time for the Takeovers Panel to undertake civil proceedings under the Takeovers Act 1993 or in relation to the Takeovers Code, which is unpredictable in both occurrence and extent.
 Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement Litigation is undertaken with respect to eligible cases, according to criteria as set out in the funding agreement

-Actual 2022/2023 \$000 Main Estimates 2022/2023 \$000 Supplementary Estimates 2022/2023 \$000 \$200 \$200 \$200
+Actual 2023/2024 Main Estimates 2023/2024 Supplementary Estimates 2023/2024 \$200,000 \$200,000 \$200,000

 As shown in the Panel's financial statements, the Panel maintains a Litigation Fund to enable it to undertake civil proceedings under the Takeovers Act or Takeovers Code.
-The Panel held a section 32 enforcement meeting in December 2020.
-The Panel is considering whether to seek remedies through the High Court.